A conveyancer's role

 Opening a purchase file and verifying identity

 The buyer's conveyancer opens a dedicated file for the property purchase.
 They request specific documents from the buyer to verify their identity.
-Commonly requested documents include a passport and a driving licence.
+Commonly requested documents include a passport and a driving license.
 Verifying a buyer's identity is a legal requirement in property transactions.

 Understanding the legal obligations